 2. Purchase Requisition to Purchase Order

-3. Review and Approval of the Purchase Order
+3. Review and Approval of the Purchase Orders

-The approved purchase orders are transmitted to the accounting team for verifying the funds whether it exists in a correct budget or not to cover the order of the item.
+The approved purchase orders are transmitted to the accounting team for verifying the funds whether exist in the correct budget or not to cover the order of the item.

-The first selection is followed through various criteria analysis for evaluation of the left candidates.
+The first selection is followed through various criteria analyses for the evaluation of the left candidates.

 A person purchasing something establishes some criteria and examines the performance of every company.
 Though, the importance of each criterion varies.
-For the routine purchase, prices and timelines are the main attributes before the reputation of the supplier.
+For routine purchases, prices and timelines are the main attributes before the reputation of the supplier.

 Adaptability, sustainability, and financial security are the key factors that you should take into account at this stage.